All Episodes

 Look at the number of people who are facing death threats because of it.

-Most American newspapers refused to run those cartoons, meaning Americans who are trying to learn about the controversy didn't even know what anybody was upset with because they didn't want to run those cartoons for fear that they might offend Muslims.
+Most American newspapers refuse to run those cartoons, meaning Americans who are trying to learn about the controversy didn't even know what anybody was upset with because they didn't want to run those cartoons for fear that they might offend Muslims.

 We have to walk on tippy toes around anything that might offend anyone.